 Furthermore, you can with this tool select to have the open window appear on all desktops as you cycle through them, so you could potentially keep your chat window alongside whatever else it is you’re working on your Mac if you’re switching between desktops and apps that way.

 Lastly, a simple keyboard shortcut if you’re looking at a window that is an open file, such as a document, for example, will bring up the original file in Finder.

 How it Works

 Once the plugin is installed, you’ll notice that within certain apps, under the ‘Window’ menu entry in the menubar, you’ll have some new options that are accompanied by a black and white Afloat logo.
 This is how you access the features of Afloat for each application individually, and there is a button that says ‘Adjust Effects’, which takes you into a further menu of options which has a couple more.

-The app can also be entirely operated by use of keyboard shortcuts, which you’ll find listed along each menu entry, and once pressed you’ll be notified by a small graphic similar to that of the volume icon in Mac OS X briefly. appearing in the middle of your desktop.
+The app can also be entirely operated by use of keyboard shortcuts, which you’ll find listed along with each menu entry, and once pressed you’ll be notified by a small graphic similar to that of the volume icon in Mac OS X briefly. appearing in the middle of your desktop.

-The latest version of Afloat not only requires the installation of something called SIMBL (it’s an all-in-one installation package, don’t worry), but it also only works with Snow Leopard and Lion.
+The latest version of Afloat not only requires the installation of something called SIMBL (it’s an all-in-one installation package, don’t worry) but it also only works with Snow Leopard and Lion.

-The plugin only works with a number of Cocoa based apps, not Carbon apps such as iTunes.
+The plugin only works with a number of Cocoa-based apps, not Carbon apps such as iTunes.
 It won’t work with every third party app, the most annoying of which being the official Twitter app, as that’s definitely something I’d prefer to keep transparent, but it definitely works with the likes of Safari and iChat.